 - They will not provide support for lifting loads beyond a person's normal capabilities.

 If an employee feels a back belt is needed to safely perform the job,

 - Evaluate the work area and method to see if changes can be made to reduce loads to the back.
-Consult EH&S, 530-752-1493, if assistance is needed.
+Consult with the UC-Davis Ergonomics Program 530-752-6079, if assistance is needed.

 - Provide employees training in back injury prevention.
-EH&S offers training classes, literature, and videos on back injury prevention.
+Ergonomics Program of Occupational Health Service offers training classes, literature, and videos on back injury prevention.

 - Have the employee discuss medical reasons for needing a back belt with an Occupational Health Services Physician (530-752-2330).